 With roots as a 19th-century circus and vaudeville theatre, this theatrical venue is now one of the largest in Europe.
 There is pretty much always something awe-inspiring and exciting to experience at Friedrichstadt Palast.
 Be sure to check their website for more information and to prebook tickets.

-We recommend checking out VIVID Grand Show.
+I recommend checking out VIVID Grand Show.
 It’s an incredible spectacle of music, movement, and lights without words on the biggest theatre stage in the world.

 10 Other Awesome Things to do in Berlin This Weekend